 By following all the previous steps thoroughly, you will have all the information you need to develop a QMP suitable for most projects and cover most aspects of the quality of the final product.
 To make your work even easier, you can use QMP-ready points, which should also be suitable for most projects.

-Project Requirements and Objectives
+Project requirements and objectives

 1. Stakeholders' needs and expectations.